 YDSA elects its own national leadership every year in the form of the National Coordinating Committee (NCC).
 The NCC directs the activities, fundraising, publications, education, general political direction and coalition work of YDSA.
-The NCC is composed of two co-chairs, and four at-large members.
+The NCC is composed of two co-chairs, and seven at-large members.
 The co-chairs of YDSA are full members of the National Political Committee of DSA as well as the National Steering Committee.

 YDSA-NCC members are elected every summer at our annual conference, which all active, dues-paying YDSA members are invited to participate in.
 The YDSA-NCC works alongside DSA staff to develop programming for the organization’s student body throughout the year.